buddhi-desilva/spree-contact-form/README.md

 Spree Contact Form Extension
 =========

-An spree extension for contact forms with reCAPTCHA
+A spree extension for contact forms with reCAPTCHA

 Installation
 ============